Visuals: album artwork

 Album cover art is a genre on its own.
 There are books and exhibitions dedicated to it, some covers are iconic.
-Yet from other artists or bands I never expect as much as I expect from Mika.
-Cover art is such an essential part of his artistic brand.
-I’ve always admired the work and thought put in them.
+Yet from other artists I never expect as much as I expect from Mika.
+Cover art is such an essential part of his artistic brand and I’ve always admired the work and thought put in it.

 The visual look for the albums is created by Mika and his illustrator sister Yasmine.
-The way Mika includes his family in everything he does is one of the things that make him different from other artists.
-My own family is my whole world and I believe that’s something that unites many of us.
+The way Mika includes his family in everything he does is one of the things that make him so special.
+My own family is my whole world and that’s something that unites many of us.
 Despite of how different we all are, despite of how different our families are, we value those people around us higher than anything else.
-Always warms my heart to see Mika surrounded by his family members.
-Music business is hard and I hope that having his family around can make it softer, protect him and keep him grounded.
+Always warms my heart to see Mika surrounded by his family members, like it could make the hard music business somehow softer for him.

 I love getting updates from studio and seeing musicians and sound engineers at their work but the album making process wouldn’t be complete without little glimpses of covers and other visual elements.
 Just having a quick look at the illustrations from each era tells a lot.

-My previous blog post was about happy sounds so I wanted the pic to demonstrate happy, cheerful mood and for that reason chose the Life In Cartoon Motion cover art collage.
-The whole LICM look is cartoonlike and the colors are somehow childish.
+The Life In Cartoon Motion look is cartoonlike and the colors are somehow childish.
 Just on the surface of course.
 Surely everyone can understand Lollipop is not about candy?

 No Place In Heaven brought the colors back again.
 Being an adult doesn’t mean you can’t use colors as much as you like.
-I thought it would be easy to tell NPIH looks visually my favorite but after seeing all the covers and discs this way it wasn’t so easy anymore.
-In the end I chose LICM to represent happy sounds.
+I thought it would be easy to tell NPIH looks visually my favorite but after seeing all the covers and discs this way it’s not so easy anymore.
 LICM looks fresher than it did 2007 and I find that remarkable and see something similar in TBWKTM.
-That youth and innocence is hard to repeat.
+Their youth and innocence is hard to repeat.

 I’m curious how the 5th album will be, I’m curious how it will look.
 Even still in the middle of recording it we’ve already seen Mika on media in France, Italy and the US.
 The funny clip on SNL featured Lollipop.
 The bigger audience in North America probably still remembers him for LICM.
 A lot has has happened after Lollipop though, you can see it just looking at the album covers.
 X